 What artists and artistic movements have had the biggest influence on you?

 Someone who always has and continues to move me greatly is Kazemir Malevich, who said sometime around 1915:

 Under Suprematism I understand the primacy of pure feeling in creative art.
 To the Suprematist, the visual phenomena of the objective world are, in themselves, meaningless; the significant thing is feeling, as such, quite apart from the environment in which it is called forth.

 That about sums it up for me, and I relate to the minimalistic visual language.

 Tell us about the process by which you work.

 Whenever I set out on something new, my initial question is what am I dealing with, what is it I want to see happening, and most importantly why.

-And then I start building all of it and assemble it—this can be a very lengthy process as it is a construction and not only do all elements need to make sense and fit, and but they also need to be stable, dependent, and connected to one another.
+Then I start building all of it and assemble it—this can be a very lengthy process as it is a construction and not only do all elements need to make sense and fit, but they also need to be stable, dependent, and connected to one another.

 As an artist, you work primarily in mixed media and photography.
 What medium do you identify with the most?

 In recent years wood.
 Very recently, metals have replaced my camera to a great degree.
 When I used to take pictures, I also enjoyed building the sets for it very much—they were part of the whole process—and over time I became much more interested in elaborating on these objects, eventually taking myself out of the entire process and only concentrating on creating that idea or feeling as an object or set alone.